AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/robust_programming_practice/rpp11_always_use_the_result_of_function_calls.rst

 +++++++++++

-MISRA C rule 17.7 "The value returned by a function having

-non-void return type shall be used" and directive 4.7 "  If a function

-returns error information, that error information shall be tested."
+MISRA C rule 17.7 "The value returned by a function having non-void return type shall be used" and directive 4.7 "If a function returns error information, that error information shall be tested."

 +++++++++++++